Sharjah, Cricket's el Dorado: Pakistan's great collapse in Rothmans Cup, Miandad's six, Akram's hat-trick, Sachin's 'Desert Storm', India 54 all out - ExBulletin

 The Australians chose to bat first, throwing an intimidating 284 for 7 in their 50 overs.

 A sandstorm disrupted India’s pursuit and the target was adjusted to 276 in 46 overs.
-Sachin would unleash a storm of his own to threaten to blow Australia away.
+Sachin would unleash his own storm to threaten to blow Australia away.
 With India needing 34 in 18 balls.
 Tendulkar was fired after a 131-ball 143, with 9 fours and 5 sixes, and India lost the game by 26 runs.

 Brainfreeze moment for Indian batsmen